AndrewCRMartin/backup/README.md

 PostgreSQL superuser.
 However it does require that the PostgreSQL superuser is not password protected in the database.

+5. `RSYNCPW` is used to set a password for a remote rsync daemon.
+This is only used if you are doing backups to a remote rsync daemon rather than local disks or to a remote server over ssh.
+Currently only one password may be specified and consequently you would normally be backing up to a single remote rsync daemon server. e.g.

+        RSYNCPW rsync

 ### DISK

 The `DISK` section is the main section specifying directories to be